Blog

 Technology & security

-This cluster holds the denser technical stories: WebRTC, signaling, secure pairing, and concrete security incidents that make architecture choices inspectable.
+This section contains the denser technical posts: WebRTC, signaling, secure pairing, and security incidents that make architecture choices easier to examine.

 Technology